NguyenThanhDat741862/Linkedin-crawler/README.md

 ## Result

-Data file can be found in data directory (only support JSON and CSV format)
+ - Data file can be found in data directory (only support JSON and CSV format)

+## Sample

+ - Sample crawled data file can be found in sample directory

 ## Warning

-Your account can be restricted.
+ - Your account can be restricted.
 Because of the violation Linkedin's Terms of Service.

-You should create new account to run this app.
+ - You should create new account to run this app.